-We support young people to speak out and campaign for change in their communities.
+We support young people to speak out and campaign for change in their communities, and to hold duty bearers accountable for upholding children’s rights.
 We provide training on advocacy, public speaking, media engagement, public campaigning, power analysis and other skills to help youth develop their own advocacy strategies on issues such as child marriage, girls' education and reproductive health.

 The national budget allocation to child-focused sectors in Uganda remains very low.
 We work with a range of civil society partners to analyse expenditure on children and advocate for child-focused budgets and greater investment in education, health and protection.
 We advocate to ensure decisions and actions of the state promote children’s rights, and that laws and policies are actually implemented.